 SCULPTURE

-Space Drawing #3 was installed behind the ceramics department at the Fox Fine Arts Center in 1974.
+Space Drawing #3 was installed at the Fox Fine Arts Center in 1974.

 Space Drawing #5 was also installed at the Fox Fine Arts Center in 1975.
-This was the last of the pieces that made with telephone poles and that explored issues of balance, counter balance, and tension.
+This was the last of the pieces made with telephone poles through which I explored issues of balance, counter balance, and tension, physically and psychologically.

-A series of pieces entitle "Geometrics" were done in 1975-76.
 This piece is Geometrics #1 made of oak, pine batten, and aluminum.
-Here it is displayed in the sculpture department hallway in the Fox Fine Art Center.
+The piece is displayed here in the sculpture department of the Fox Fine Art Center.

-Geometrics #2 was displayed in the glass gallery at the Fox Fine Arts Center in 1975 and was followed by a similar piece that is not pictured here but was shown in a group exhibition in the Fort Worth Botanical Gardens in May 1975.
+Geometrics #2 was installed in the Glass Gallery at the Fox Fine Arts Center in 1975.
+A similar piece (not pictured) was installed in a group exhibition in the Fort Worth Botanical Gardens in May 1975.

-Geomtrics #3 shown here in the art department lounge and was part of a student show at UTEP in 1976 that received a second place award in the sculpture category.
+Geomtrics #3 installed in the art department as part of a student exhibition at UTEP in 1976.
+The received a second place award in the sculpture category.

-My work in sculpture and clay was melding together by 1975.
+My work in sculpture and clay began to meld together by 1975.
 While I continued to make pottery, my attention turned to clay as a metaphor for life and living.
 There were many experiments that included video, performance, research, writing, and the use of raw clay with other materials.
-The two pieces shown below exemplify those experiments.
+The two pieces shown below are representative of those experiments.

 NARRATIVE PAINTINGS

-In the years after leaving El Paso I continued to make functional pottery, creating installations and performances.
-Most of my works from the late 70's, 80's and 90's are paintings.
-I turned to painting because it is more conducive to the extensive travel that I have undertaken since my departure.
-Because of my involvement in video and writing, much of the work from the late 70's and 80's is narrative and includes dialogue written on 2 inch broadcast quality videotape.
+In the years after leaving El Paso I continued to make functional pottery, but was aesthetically focused on conceptual work.
+Process mattered so much more than the object.
+Nothwithstanding, most of my work from the late 70's, 80's and 90's are paintings.
+I turned to painting because it was more conducive to the extensive travel I had undertaken.
+Because of my involvement in video and writing, much of the work from the late 70's and 80's is narrative and includes dialogue written on 2 inch broadcast quality videotape that is adhered to the canvas.

 The first large painting in this series is entitled "Day Time Gentlemen, Nocturnal Animals."
 The painting pays homage to Dennis Evans, Jim LaSalandra and Mark Negrete.
 These three individuals did much to help me find clarity in the development of my aesthetic."

-"Notion of Intension" was shown at a three-man show at the Old Tiferet in Dallas Texas in 1979.
+"Notion of Intention" was exhibited in a three-man show at the Old Tiferet in Dallas Texas in 1979.
 The use of the double entendre is typical to this series of paintings.

 Choza O Choza was also shown at the Old Tiferet in Dallas, Texas.
 The multi-media piece measures 6'x13'.

-"Listos Para Los Botellasos" was a reflection on my time at Austin High School during the late 60's.
-The painting is a composite from prom photos of me, and the El Paso sculptor, Anna Jaquez (Anna Ruth Sunderman).
+"Listos Para Los Botellasos" is a reflection on my time at Austin High School during the late 60's.
+The painting is a composite from prom photos of me and the El Paso sculptor, Anna Jacquez (Anna Ruth Sunderman).

-"Si Tu Fueras A Mi Puerta Con Un Vaso De Leche, Yo Supiera Que Somos Iguales" is a painting that reflects major life change.
+"Si Tu Fueras A Mi Puerta Con Un Vaso De Leche" is a painting that reflects major life change.

 "En La Imagen De Mi Jefe" reflects my coming to terms with the values, work ethic and general lessons that were imparted on me by my father.